pgraves5/charts/srs-gateway/README.md

   - A login username/password for DECKS to use in registering a product with the SRS gateway.
   - User/group/password credentials to configure in the remote access pod.
+- Optionally, a Docker registry credentials secret containing a user/password combination that will be used to download SRS gateway CR secondary resource pods, for Docker registries that require authentication.

 The product name used for this helm chart must be an official, "on-boarded" product/model that the SRS gateway recognizes as an official Dell EMC product